bitsofcotton/p0/README.md

     ./p0 < data.txt
     # N.B. we need first some initial unstable prediction point depends on
     #      n on n-markov and status blocks shown in data stream.
+    # N.B. if we predict large step, we make hypothesis on probability on the
+    #      range is continuous and sectional measurement to be small error on
+    #      the series.
+    # N.B. if the average on the input is unstable enough, this predictor fails.
+    #      normally, we don't meet this condition with large enough step.
     # N.B. we need large and large accuracy to continue long and long range.
     # N.B. we predict twice to remove periodical result.
+    # N.B. if original stream is contradicted to th. liouville and has some
+    #      finite range, we sometimes can predict them with
+    #      (d\_(k+1) - l.u.b.) / (d\_k - l.u.b.) - 1 series.

 # Proof
 If original function is in C1, there exists F(z,&theta;) := f(z+\bar{z})+i\*f(z-\bar{z})\*tan(&theta;) in C1 on z in C.